phoenixframework/phoenix/guides/controllers.md

 get "/", PageController, :home
 ```

-as long as we change the action name in the `PageController` to `home` as well, the [welcome page] will load as before.
+as long as we change the action name in `PageController` to `home` as well, the [welcome page] will load as before.

 ```elixir
 defmodule HelloWeb.PageController do